STAR MAP * EGYPT * SPAETH

 Famous Celestial Markers On the Senmut Map

-Later in Antiquity, Greek and Roman authors enjoyed to write about the especial popular stellar group of The Pleiades, to which there already existed several mythological accounts.
+Later in antiquity, Greek and Roman authors enjoyed to write about the especial popular stellar group of the Pleiades, to which there already existed several mythological accounts.

-Some of the Egyptian temples have been constructed in a way connecting to the star of Sirius when - each year in the summer after a period of invisibility of 70 days - it rose (i.e. its Heliacal rising) together with the sun that the light would travel down the temples' main corridor.
-In that moment, Sirius would place its shining spot on the altar in the innermost sanctum of the temple.
+Some of the Egyptian temples have been constructed in a way connecting to the star of Sirius when - each year in the summer after a period of invisibility of 70 days - Sirius rose together with the sun (i.e. Sirius's Heliacal rising) that the light would travel down the temples' main corridor and reach the innermost sanctum of the temple.
+Here, Sirius would in that moment place its light at the altar, and this light from Sirius (Sothis) was then considered as being transformed into Sobdet which is the name of Sirius as Egyptian star god.
+This divinity was a special version of Isis, the greatest goddess.

 In a similar way later in Greek temples - for instance in the very Parthenon - being constructed with the direction to the beams of the Stars of the Pleiades.
 Thus, when the temples were oriented geographically to receive these beams of light into the inner sanctums, the light-rays were described in a symbolic way as being "transformed into seven women", i.e. "The Seven Sisters", The Pleiades.

-The Greek scholar, philosopher, and astronomer, Eratosthenes in Alexandria, 276-194 BC, described The Pleiades as "The Seven Stars with the one of them not visible".
-And already Hesiod, 700 BC, adds that according to the old star lore this group of 7 stars represents the 7 daughters of Atlas (known as the giant who carried the very sky globe on his shoulders).
+The Greek scholar, philosopher, and astronomer, Eratosthenes in Alexandria (276-194 BC), was the director of the famous, enormous library of Alexandria and having admission to huge amounts of knowledge, and he described the Pleiades as "the seven stars of which the one of them is not visible".
+Already the Greek writer Hesiod states, ca. 700 BC, that according to the old star lore this group of 7 stars represents the 7 daughters of Atlas (also known as the giant who carried the very sky globe on his shoulders).

-Even though we can only see 6 Pleiades in the sky it is a fact that all the way from Greece throughout to the South Pacific and - notice - also in Pre-Columbian North America accounts everywhere tell about "the seven stars of which one is gone".
-At all the places this constellation is often in addition called "young women" or "girls".
-This was seen by the ancient Hebrews as well as by America's Coyote Indians in Oregon and the Iroques Indians.
+Even though we can only see 6 Pleiades in the sky it is a fact that all the way from Greece throughout to the South Pacific, and - notice - also in Pre-Columbian North America, accounts everywhere tell about "the seven stars of which one is gone".

 All this could refer to a much older age of the concept of the star system than most historians today would like to accept.
 Ancient, widespread civilizations of prehistoric times - being traced and discovered more and more by modern science - could have existed several places on earth.
 And from some of these connections the Hebrews, the Greeks, and the Egyptians seem to have possessed such a heritage - "the 7 young women", "the sources of blessing", "the humids" - and have carried it further on.